techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 - When using the auto-recharge function, invoicing for Communication Credits is generated when the trigger amount is reached and a recharge transaction is processed.
 Communication credit amounts are used in a first-in, first-out manner.

-- If you are a *volume licensing customer*, you can use your enterprise agreement for payment.
+- If you're a *volume licensing customer*, you can use your enterprise agreement for payment.
 If you have multiple enterprise agreement numbers, select which enterprise agreement you want to use for payment.
 Also, specify a purchase order number to associate with the enterprise agreement number.

 ## Step 3: Assign Communication Credits licenses to users